|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 Now, my claim that a transistor in its simplest configuration will beat a valve is bound to have a few people shaking their heads sadly.
 I can almost hear the laments as I write ...
 "Poor silly bugger, he's really lost it this time."
 Sorry to disappoint, but I tested this with real parts, and was surprised at the results.
 Very surprised, actually.
 The transistor circuit is much, much better than the valve, despite the huge supply voltage difference.

-I added the cathode follower to the valve circuit because without it, I couldn't drive my (preferred) distortion meter properly because of the high output impedance, and I do admit that has a small effect.
-However, I re-ran the test with two different distortion meters ... one (the "preferred" version) has an input impedance of 100k, and with that connected directly to the plate circuit, output voltage was reduced and distortion increased to 0.8%.
+I added the cathode follower to the valve circuit because without it, I couldn't drive my distortion meters properly because of the high output impedance, and I do admit that has a small effect.
+However, I re-ran the test with two different distortion meters ... one (the 'preferred' unit) has an input impedance of 100k, and with that connected directly to the plate circuit, output voltage was reduced and distortion increased to 0.8%.
 The other meter has an input impedance of around 1M, and that showed almost identical distortion from the plate of the amplifier and the output of the cathode follower.

 The valve distortion at a very modest output voltage (1.21V RMS) was a reasonably respectable 0.4%.
 Not wonderful, but pretty much as I expected.
 I know that this can be improved, but this is a simple test of linearity, and the valve stage is set up for symmetrical clipping for maximum dynamic range.
 The distortion climbs steadily as output voltage is increased though.